Regions of Greece

 Sterea Ellada

-Also known as Central Greece, Sterea Ellada is home to some of the most well-known temples and sites of ancient Greece, including Delphi, Thebes, and Thermopylae.
-Several myths and ancient Greek stories originate or take place in this region.
+Also known as Central Greece, Sterea Ellada (Στερεά Ελλάδα) is home to some of the most well-known temples and sites of ancient Greece, including the ancient oracles of Delphi and Trophonios, Thebes, and Thermopylae.
+Several myths originate or take place in the region, including the myth of Narcissus and Echo, the story of Dionysos and Semele, the birth of Heracles, and more.

 Thessaly

-Thessaly (Θεσσαλία) is a region in central Greece is graced with fertile plains, river-fed valleys, and the tallest mountain of Greece, the mythic Mount Olympus.
+Thessaly (Θεσσαλία) is a region in central Greece graced with fertile plains, river-fed valleys, and the tallest mountain of Greece—the mythic Mount Olympus.
 The birthplace of the Muses, Chiron the Centaur, and the healing god Asclepius, the region is also known for its stunning rock formations at Meteora and countless hiking trails rich with medicinal herbs.